bcms/cms/README.md

 - Install BCMS CLI: `npm i -g @becomes/cms-cli@latest`
 - Open a terminal and navigate to a place where you would like to create a project.
 - Create a project by running: `bcms --cms create`.
-- CD into the project and run `docker-compose up`.
+- Navigate into the project directory and execute the command `docker-compose up`.
 - BCMS will be available on port 8080: http://localhost:8080
 - Done.